Rick Jeanneret: Later years

 On December 22, 2018, during the third period in a home game against the Anaheim Ducks, Jeanneret suffered an acute medical emergency and abruptly cut out of the broadcast, leaving color commentator Rob Ray and on-site studio host Brian Duff to call play-by-play for the remainder of the game.
 Almost immediately, fans watching the broadcast or listening to the game took to the Sabres' Twitter page, expressing worry and concern for Jeanneret and asking for updates.
-Eyewitnesses noticed Jeanneret being escorted out of the arena on a stretcher.
-Buffalo News sports commentator Mike Harrington, who was at the game, tweeted about seeing the situation unfold, prompting hundreds of further tweets from fans at the Sabres' page.
+Buffalo News sports commentator Mike Harrington was at the game and tweeted about seeing Jeanneret being carried out of the arena on a stretcher - prompting hundreds of further tweets from fans at the Sabres' page.
 Jeanneret had shown no signs of illness immediately prior to the game.
 In an interview the next day, Jeanneret, who was still recovering in the hospital, noted that the emergency was not heart-related and that he had overheated prior to losing consciousness (something that he noted was unusual since the arena is usually cold, although Jeanneret had worn a Santa Claus suit for an extended portion of the evening); he did not miss any more of his scheduled play-by-play duties.

 Jeanneret stated in April 2019, as the 2018–19 season wound down, that he was going to take much more time to decide whether he would return.
 He expressed major disappointment in the Sabres play that season, noting he had never seen a team collapse the way the Sabres had that year.
 He eventually decided to return.
 In April 2020, in an interview with the Buffalo News, Jeanneret noted he would likely retire following the 2020–21 season, marking his 50th anniversary with the Sabres franchise.
-Jeanneret, who called 20 games that season, was set have his contract expire during the 2021 offseason at the same time as Rob Ray and Dan Dunleavy's; while Sabres spokesman Scott Preisler stated that they intended to bring Ray and Dunleavy back, he made no such commitment to Jeanneret; negotiations for any potential return will not begin until after the season ends.
+Jeanneret, who called 20 games that season, was set to have his contract expire during the 2021 offseason at the same time as Rob Ray and Dan Dunleavy's; while Sabres spokesman Scott Preisler stated that they intended to bring Ray and Dunleavy back, he made no such commitment to Jeanneret; negotiations for any potential return would not begin until after the season ended.